 Just dunk the fresh, lightly sweet, but wonderfully pungent-tasting, paneer-loaded flatbread in this luscious, sweet yet lightly sweet dish and you know you are eating something truly awesome.

-You can serve paneer butter masala a fun new way by serving it on naan pizza.
+You can serve paneer butter masala in a fun new way by serving it on naan pizza.
 Add some sauce to naan, top with cubed paneer, and sprinkle mozzarella on top.
 Bake, grill or broil until it is golden brown.

 Frequently Asked Questions